Research examining the state of the IT channel across A/NZ is now underway, with findings set to be unveiled at EDGE 2017.

 Flagship destination channel conference brings together 250 leaders from partners, vendors and distributors.

 Nominations are now open for the 2016 Reseller News ICT Industry Awards, set for October 12 in Auckland.

-Express Data has placed its first Microsoft Office 365 order as part of a hybrid solution for partner Professional Advantage.
+- Express Data debuts Microsoft Office 365 as a hybrid solution

 - Microsoft thinks BYOD with Surface 2 tablet and Windows RT 8.1